 “I have to commend Matthew for the care and amazing service he provided me at a time that was needed most…” – anonymous

 Hire A Former Prosecutor And Trial Attorney

-When filing for a restraining order in West Palm Beach or Fort Lauderdale, it is imperative that you are represented by an experienced and competent attorney throughout the process.
+When filing for a restraining order in Orlando, West Palm Beach, or Fort Lauderdale, it is imperative that you are represented by an experienced and competent attorney throughout the process.
 This way, you ensure that all legal criteria for the filing process are properly followed.

 If you are looking to file a restraining order in Florida, you likely have many questions.
-The team at Weinstein Legal is here to help you each step of the way.
+The team at Weinstein Legal is here to help you each step of the way with the most in-depth legal assistance regarding restraining order cases.
 Below is a list of questions we hear most frequently.